rhl-bthr/parchment/_posts/2018-10-20-markdown-posts.md

 ---

 This post is written in markdown, but you can also write a [post using html]({% post_url 2020-02-27-html-posts %}).

+<span class="color-red">[NEW]:</span> Now you can also create a private post, which will not be visible on the blog homepage, but is accessible via a URL.
+See [this secret post]({% post_url 2020-04-05-private-example %}) as an example.

 Posts should be named as `%yyyy-%mm-%dd-your-post-title-here.md`, and placed in the `_posts/` directory.
 Drafts can be kept in `_drafts/` directory.

 -------------